soroushjp/go-bitcoin-multisig/README.md

 ```

 Optional Flags:
+* --count=n
-  --count=1  No. of key pairs to generate.
+	- No. of key pairs to generate.
+Generates n key pairs.
+* --concise
-  --concise  Turn on concise output.
+	- Turn on concise output.
 Default is off (verbose output).

 **Example:**